aheui/aheui.github.io/_posts/2006-10-27-specification.en.markdown

   </tr>
 </table>

-Note There is no way to push 1 explicitly, but it is possible by simple arithmetic, such as `반반나`(push 2, push 2, divide) or `밤받타`(push 4, push 3, subtract).
+Note: There is no way to push 1 explicitly, but it is possible by simple arithmetic, such as `반반나` (push 2, push 2, divide) or `밤받타` (push 4, push 3, subtract).

 The ㅅ group:
 * ㅅ is the storage selection instruction.
   * The current storage is changed to the storage mapped to by the final consonant.
 * ㅆ is storage transfer instruction.
-The cursor pops a value from the current storage and pushes it into the storage corresponding to the final consonant.
+  * The current storage is popped and the returned value is pushed into the storage mapped to by the final consonant.
 * ㅈ is the compare instruction.
-The cursor pops two values from the current storage.
-If the latter value is grater than or equal to the former value, 1 is pushed to the current storage, otherwise 0 is pushed.
+  * Two values are popped from the current storage.
+If the latter value is grater than or equal to the former value, a 1 is pushed to the current storage, otherwise a 0 is pushed.
 * ㅊ is the fork instruction.
-The cursor pops a value from the current storage.
+  * A value is popped from the current storage.
 If the value is non-zero, the cursor moves as is specified by the vowel.
-If the value is zero, the cursor moves *opposite* from the vowel's direction.
+If the value is zero, the current momentum is reversed before the vowel is consulted.
- * For ㅡㅣㅢ, the direction is unchanged.

-###Storage Errors

-It may be the case that an instruction that requires some number of elements of the stack to be popped (or swapped, duplicated, etc.) without a sufficient number of elements present in the current storage.
- * In this case, nothing should be popped from the stack.
+* Again, in the case that there are an insufficient number of elements in the current storage, no action is performed on the storage and the momentum is reversed before consulting the vowel and updating the position.

+ ### Vowels: Momentum
+ * Aheui code is considered a 2-dimensional grid that wraps around.
- * The momentum should switch to the reverse of the current vowel.
-Except in the case of reflector vowels, for which the momentum remains the same.
+ * The momen of the  cursor is affected by the vowel of a syllable and possibly by the initial consonant.
+ * An Aheui cursor initially has momentum (1, 0), meaning it is moving down in the grid.
+It's initial position is [0, 0], which is the top left of the grid.
+   * The actual specification is that we start at an imaginary cell one space "above" the top left that is populated with a 우 character.
+ * If an Aheui cursor arrives to any boundary of a code, it wraps around to the other side of the grid but maintains the same momentum.
+   * The opposite side means the most far character of the opposite of current direction of the cursor.
+The most far character can be any character which is not a newline character.
+ * If the current storage does not have enough values for consonants, a cursor does not process the consonants but change the direction of the cursor.
+   * Except for ㅎ(exit), any instructions with pop including ㅃ(duplicate) and ㅍ(swap) follows this behavior.

+ Each vowels works like below:

+ * Little branch(es) attached to the bar indicates the direction of the cursor.
+ * ㅏ, ㅓ, ㅗ, and ㅜ moves cursor by one character right, left, up, or down, respectively.
+ * ㅑ, ㅕ, ㅛ, and ㅠ moves cursor by two characters right, left, up, or down, respectively.
+ * ㅡ, ㅣ, and  ㅢ are "reflectors".
+   * ㅡ reflects only vertical momentum.
+   * ㅣ reflects only horizontal momentum.
+   * ㅢ reflects both vertical and horizontal momentum.
+     * Note that it is not possible to have both vertical and horizontal momentum simultaneously be non-zero, so while ㅢ can reflect both, it will only reflect either horizontally or vertically at any given time, depending on the current momentum.
+ * The vowels ㅐ, ㅔ, ㅒ, ㅖ, ㅘ, ㅙ, ㅚ, ㅝ, ㅞ, and ㅟ leave the momentum unchanged.

+As an example, consider the case that we have current momentum (1,0), meaning we are going down through the grid.
+Hitting a character with vowel 'ㅣ' will leave the momentum unchanged.
+However, if we encounter a ㅡ or ㅢ vowel, our momentum is changed to (-1,0), assuming that the momentum is not altered due to the initial consonant.

-### Storages
+### Storage Structures

-* There are 28 storages in Aheui.
-* The 3 types of storages are: stack, queue and extension protocol.
-  * The extension feature is treated as a quasi-stack where you "push" the input packets and "pop" the output packets.
-* There are 26 stacks, a queue and an extension protocol.
+* There are 28 selectable storage structures in Aheui: 26 stacks, 1 queue, and 1 extension protocol.
-  * The stacks are selectable with a final consonant (none), ㄱ, ㄴ, ㄷ, ㄹ, ㅁ, ㅂ, ㅇ, ㅅ, ㅈ, ㅊ, ㅋ, ㅌ, ㅍ, ㅎ, ㄲ, ㄳ, ㄵ, ㄶ, ㄺ, ㄻ, ㄼ, ㄽ, ㄾ, ㄿ, ㅀ, ㅄ, or ㅆ, except for ㅇ and ㅎ.
+  * The stacks are mapped to the final consonants: none, ㄱ, ㄴ, ㄷ, ㄹ, ㅁ, ㅂ, ㅇ, ㅅ, ㅈ, ㅊ, ㅋ, ㅌ, ㅍ, ㅎ, ㄲ, ㄳ, ㄵ, ㄶ, ㄺ, ㄻ, ㄼ, ㄽ, ㄾ, ㄿ, ㅀ, ㅄ, or ㅆ.
-  * The queue is selectable with a final consonant ㅇ.
+  * The queue is mapped to ㅇ.
-  * The extension protocol is selectable with a final consonant ㅎ.
+  * The extension protocol is mapped to ㅎ.
-* The storage names are used for ㅅ(select) or ㅆ(transfer) instructions.
+* The storage names are used as parameters  for the ㅅ (select) or ㅆ (transfer) instructions.
-* The default storage which is selected at the very beginning of the execution is the stack corresponding to no final consonant.
+* The the initial storage is the stack corresponding to the empty final consonant
-  * Commands like "사" is useful to reselect the default stack.
-* In any of the instructions involving a pop or two, including duplication, if a storage has less value than the instruction requires, the cursor doesn't execute the instruction but moves according to the opposite way of the vowel only.
 * It is recommended to support at least 32-bit signed integer for storages.